 Your avatar is your ideal customer.
 The name is synonymous with ‘target market’ or ‘niche.’
 No matter what you call it, creating content that resonates with your avatar is the most crucial element when designing a visual display campaign.

 There are many reasons campaigns flop as a result of missing the mark, including poor visuals, unclear taglines, and targeting the wrong audience.

 Take the time to sit down with your marketing team to determine the full demographic of your audience to avoid hitting these snags.
 Try writing a short paragraph that defines their age, what they like, where they live, and what they might be struggling with.

 The clearer you are with this, the better chance you’ll hit your target.

 2. Declare Your Objective

-Once you’ve really honed in on your target audience, you need to declare your objective.
+Once you’ve honed in on your target audience, declare your objectives.
 Ask yourself questions like:

 - What is the purpose of this campaign?